 Instructors perform student assessments at regular intervals, yielding a letter grade at the midpoint and at the end of each course/level.
 Students who fail the midterm exam will be sent a Midterm Warning Letter to let them know they are in danger of being placed on academic probation.
 The student's final grade will be monitored at the end of each term as the grades are available in the school office.
 Students must receive an overall letter grade of C- (70%) or higher at the end of each course and attend at least 80% of scheduled course hours to advance to the next level.
-Students who receive a C- (70% - 72%) may, upon request from the student and a recommendation from the teacher, repeat the course for which they received a C-.
+Students who receive a C-(70% - 72%) may, upon request from the student and a recommendation from the teacher, repeat the course for which they received a C-.

 In the event a student chooses to repeat a course for which they received a C-, the student will be placed on academic probation, notified with a letter, and issued an Academic Improvement Plan.
 These documents will be signed by the appropriate parties and a copy will be placed in the student's file.
 Students will not be allowed to repeat Conversation & American Culture, Business English, or IEP courses for which they have earned a grade of C or higher (73% - 100%).

 The total number of terms a course can be taken will not exceed three.
-Under special circumstances, students returning from a 3-month leave of absence may be required to have their class level reassessed.
+Under special circumstances, students returning from a 3month leave of absence may be required to have their class level reassessed.
 Should these students, upon reassessment, place into the course for which they had earned a passing grade before the leave of absence, they will be allowed to repeat the course as long as the total number of times the course is taken does not exceed three.
 In the event a student returning from a leave of absence tests into a course for which they've already received a passing grade, the student will be placed on academic probation, notified with a letter, and issued an Academic Improvement Plan.
 These documents will be signed by the appropriate parties and a copy will be placed in the student's file.
 Under no circumstances will students be allowed to enroll in a level lower than the one for which they had received a passing grade prior to taking a leave of absence.

-Students taking TOEFL and TOEIC prep courses are not subject to limitations regarding the maximum number of times a course may be repeated and, per our policy, will be allowed to retake the course until the desired score is achieved.
-Academic Probation Notices and Academic Improvement Plans are not issued to students repeating the TOEFL and TOEIC test preparation classes.
+Students taking TOEFL and TOEIC prep courses are subject to the same limitations regarding the maximum number of times a course may be repeated and, per our policy, will only be allowed to take the course a maximum of three times.